 Employers cannot refuse to hire someone with a disability simply because it might cause insurance premiums to go up.
 Employers are also not allowed to ask about a disability in an interview or subject applicants to medical examinations before an offer of employment is made.

-Employers do, however, have a right to ensure that their employees are able to complete all of their essential job functions.
-To this end, disabled workers are allowed to request reasonable accommodations that would allow them to complete the job.
+Employers do, however, have a right to ensure that their employees can complete all of their essential job functions.
+To this end, disabled workers can request reasonable accommodations that would allow them to complete the job.

 California law requires employers to explore all reasonable accommodations.
-Accommodations are "reasonable" if they do not impose undue hardships on the employer's business.
-Some examples include:
+Accommodations are “reasonable” if they do not impose undue hardships on the employer’s business.
+Examples include:

 - Changing work schedules

 - Allowing the employee to take medical leave

 - Adding special equipment to the employee’s workstation

 - Installing accessibility software on the employee’s computer